shinra-electric/Hydra-Build-Script/README.md

 <img src="assets/hydra.png" width="200" align="right" />

-This script will compile the [Hydra](https://github.com/SamoZ256/hydra) emulator locally on macOS.<br>
+This script will compile the [Hydra](https://github.com/SamoZ256/hydra) emulator locally on macOS.<br><br>
-It also has these features:
+Features:
-- Can automatically install/update Homebrew dependencies (or skip the checks entirely)
+- Automatically installs/updates Homebrew dependencies (or skips the checks entirely)
-- Can build Debug or Release builds
+- Choose `Debug` or `Release` builds
-- Can build SDL or SwiftUI frontends
+- Choose `SwiftUI` or `SDL` frontends
-- Can check out a specified commit or Pull Request
+- Check out a specific commit or Pull Request
 - Pauses so the source code can be edited before completing the build

 ## Running the script